-- School Division Directors
+- · Dean of Students

 - Head of School

 - Parents

 - A teacher, coach, or tutor

 - School Nurse

-• Lower school guidance counselor
+- Lower school guidance counselor

 If the student needs support, and they probably will, then they might ask a friend to accompany them.
 This friend may have witnessed events and will be a useful part of the conversation.